UbeJelly/VOICEVOX_Godot/README.md

 ✓ HTTP request response code: RESPONSE_OK
 ```
 Note that there are no printed output in terminal when `post_synthesis()` has `request_completed` as the received data is only played via `_play_WAV_file(data)`.

-## Setup
-This is a guide to setup this API wrapper and the speech synthesis VOICEVOX.

-### Standalone setup
-The great thing for this setup is that you only have to launch the VOICEVOX app every time you need to.
-The downside is that it uses its GUI.

-1. Download from [VOICEVOX releases](https://voicevox.hiroshiba.jp/) based on your platform (e.g. Windows, Linux, etc.) or clone [VOICEVOX Engine](https://github.com/VOICEVOX/voicevox_engine) from their repository.
-2. Run the executable program VOICEVOX.
-3. Check http://127.0.0.1:50021/docs in a browser.
-If it opens the documentation then it works and you can use it on Godot.

-### Docker setup
-The good thing for this setup is that its headless, i.e. no GUI involved.
-The downside is you have to run the engine and server through Docker.

-> [!NOTE]
-> While this setup is done on terminal, it is possible to setup with Godot as well via `OS.execute()`.
-> This is a headless setup; we will only use the TTS engine without their GUI.

-1. Git clone [VOICEVOX Engine](https://github.com/VOICEVOX/voicevox_engine): `git clone https://github.com/VOICEVOX/voicevox_engine.git`
-2. Run [Docker](https://www.docker.com/) image: `docker run --rm -p '127.0.0.1:50021:50021' voicevox/voicevox_engine:cpu-latest`
-3. Check http://127.0.0.1:50021/docs in a browser.
-If it opens the documentation then it works and you can use it on Godot.

 ## Structure
 This is the structure of the entire project.
 This only shows the relevant directories and files for this API wrapper.